soft-eng-practicum/ForkKnightGame/README.md

 4. This last step is easy.
 Open Command Prompt and type the following: adb install <1>/<2>.apk
 5. However, when you type the command, replace <1> with the path to your APK file and replace <2> with the name of the APK file.
 (In this case "AndroidTest.apk")
 6. You’re done!
 Your application is now ready for your use and enjoyment.

+USER DOCUMENTATION:

+This is the Android Version of the "Fork Knight Game" that was developed by a group of college students for their software engineering practicum.

+The game can be started by tapping the "Play" button at the bottom of the landing screen.
+"Perry", the main character, can move around by holding one of the arrow keys down found on either side of the screen.
+Perry can attack by double tapping the screen.
+It should be noted that perry cannot move and attack at the same time (That would take years of training :-p) so you should adjust your strategy accordingly.

+The goal of the game is the same as the Web version, survive for as long as possible and obtain the highest score.
+For the mobile version jumping has been disabled and there is no "Replay Button" implemented.
+To start a 'new' game, the user will have to exit the game manually by touching the 'home' key on their android device and also end the 'Active Application'.
+This is a barbaric way to end the mobile version and there will (hopefully) be a more robust option in the future.